playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/anim.md

 position: 1
 ---

-The anim component is used to connect an animstategraph asset and all of it’s required animation assets to a single entity.
+The anim component is used to connect an animstategraph asset and all of its required animation assets to a single entity.

 Below you can see the anim component after it has been added to a component.
 It shows an available slot for an animstategraph asset to be selected.